National Lung Cancer Screening Program (NLCSP)

 The program will commence from July 2025 and will help prevent over 500 deaths each year from lung cancer.

-RANZCR invites all members to actively engage with the National Lung Cancer Screening Program (NLCSP) and get involved the opportunities it offers to enhance patient care.
+RANZCR invites all members to actively engage with the National Lung Cancer Screening Program (NLCSP) and get involved with the opportunities it offers to enhance patient care.

 Read the RANZCR blog article